iamMeshi/moba-board-game/rules.md

 ## Earning gold

-- Gold is central store held by the player, not the specific champions
-- Gold earned from one lane can be used to buy items for champions in another lane

 ### Passives
 - A number of passives can earn gold
 - They should be handled at the start of a player's turn